devnexuss/SpringBoot-Microservices/README.md

 ## Conclusion

 This project demonstrates the implementation of a microservices architecture using Spring Boot, emphasizing communication between services via RESTful APIs.
-It showcases developing, and testing microservices, ensuring scalability, reliability, and maintainability of the system.
+It showcases developing and testing microservices, ensuring scalability, reliability, and maintainability of the system.